Smishing ALERT: What you need to know and do

-Scammers and other cyber-criminals are endlessly adaptable, switching to new attack vectors as rapidly as users catch on to old ones.
+Scammers, spammers and other cyber-criminals are endlessly adaptable, switching to new attack vectors as rapidly as users catch on to old ones.
 Most users have raised their guards against email phishing scams, but “smishing” - a mashup of SMS and phishing - is a growing threat due to the ubiquity of mobile phones.
-Read on for the scoop, and how to protect yourself from “smishing” attacks... |
+Read on for the scoop on how to outsmart these attacks, with practical tips, fresh statistics, and examples of real-world smishing scams... |

 What is Smishing?

 “Smishing” stands for “SMS phishing.”
 It’s a social-engineering technique that relies on text messages to dupe users into taking actions that reveal their sensitive personal information, or lure them to a rogue website that will trick them into handing over a credit card, or sneakily infect their phones with malware.
+Scammers send these fake texts that appear to come from trusted organizations.
+Commonly spoofed in these attacks are banks, delivery services, and well-known tech companies.

 A smishing message includes the usual elements of a scam: the false appearance of a trusted sender; a message designed to grab your attention; and an urgent call to action that promises a reward or a solution to a problem.
 You’ll have much bigger, real problems if you perform the suggested action.
 Here's how a typical smishing scam goes down.